aliciasillers/NLR-Identification/README.md

 # NLR-Identification

-This pipeline identifies predicted NLR loci using NLR-Annotator, sorts these loci into predicted NLR classes, identifies genes overlapping these loci, and visualizes this information across the genome using the ChromoMap R package.
-In these scripts, the analyses are being carried out using the Farr1 octoploid strawberry reference genome.
+This repository contains the scripts used for analyses in the publication "Genome-wide analysis of the Nucleotide-Binding Leucine-Rich-Repeat gene family in strawberry uncovers putative novel domain architecture in the Rosaceae family."
+The following workflow outlines the process of identifying putative NLR genes and sorting these genes into groups based on association with the anciently diverged RNL, CNL, and TNL classes.
+Scripts for further analyses are in labeled subdirectories.
+In these scripts, the analyses are being carried out using the 'FaRR1' octoploid strawberry reference genome.

 ## Conda Environment